OxalisCommunity/oxalis/README.md

 Binary distributions are available at [Difi](http://vefa.difi.no/oxalis/).

-# New features in Oxalis 3
+# Newest features in Oxalis 3.x

-* Support for both START and AS2 transport protocols
+* Support for MySQL, MS-Sql and Oracle for raw statistics (oxalis.jdbc.dialect property)
-* Support for new EHF and BIS formats based on UBL 2.1
+* Support for new EHF and BIS formats based on UBL (OIOUBL, NESUBL, Svefaktura etc)
 * Inbound persistence stores transport metadata as JSON file
 * Inbound persistence stores full payload as XML file (whole SBDH for AS2)
-* Outbound TransmissionRequestBuilder simplifies sending when using Oxalis as API
+* Works with "POODLE" patched servers

 # Oxalis components